Barbara Rasco, BSE, PhD, JD

 |B.S.E.||University of Pennsylvania||1979||Bioengineering (biochemical engineering).
 Minors in chemical and instrumentation engineering|

-Professor, Department of Food Science and Human Nutrition, Washington State University, Pullman, WA.
+Professor, School of Food Science, Washington State University, Pullman, WA.
 1998 – present.
 Teach and conduct research in the areas of functional food product development, food law, food safety, food processing.
 Current research projects involve determining the effect of processing on micronutrient constituents in food, improving validation and verification procedures for microbial inactivation in pasteurized, dielectrically heated and high pressure treated foods, non-invasive analysis of microbes and macronutrient constituents in food products.
 Provide technical and legal assistance to food processing businesses.

 Assistant and Associate Professor, Institute for Food Science and Technology, College of Ocean and Fisheries Sciences, University of Washington, Seattle, WA.
 1984-1998.
 Graduate Faculty: Nutritional Sciences.